ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) If you change the device-specific option 'Return to OFF_SET_VALUE after [ms]' of buttons to 0, the button toggles now.
 * (sbormann) Fixed noZoomOnHover for device icon on large screens.
 * (sbormann) The options of the change device-options-function are now sorted alphabetically.
+* (sbormann) Added option to configure appereance of VALVE_STATES for thermostats.
+* (sbormann) Fixed recognition of blank icon for device-filling states.
+* (sbormann) Added option to INFO_A/B to define the number of digits to be rounded to.

 ### 1.6.4 (2021-03-06)
 * (sbormann) Added select id dialog to change-device-states function.